After the Fox: Plot

 Outside of Cairo, criminal mastermind Okra hijacks $3 million in gold bullion.
 The thieves now need a way to smuggle the two tons of gold into Europe.
 Aldo Vanucci, a master of disguise known as The Fox, is one of the few men who can handle the assignment, but he is in prison, and reluctant to accept the job for fear of disgracing his mother and young sister Gina.
 When his three sidekicks inform him that Gina does not always come home after school, an enraged, overprotective Vanucci vows to escape.
 He impersonates the prison doctor and flees to Rome with the aid of his gang.
 There, his mother tells him Gina is working on the street, which Vanucci takes to mean prostitution.
 But Gina is merely acting in a low-budget film shooting on the Via Veneto.
 Vanucci realizes the smuggling job will improve his family's life.
 He contacts Okra and agrees to smuggle the gold into Italy for half of the take.

 After watching a crowd mob over-the-hill American matinée idol Tony Powell, it strikes Vanucci that movie stars and film crews are idolized and have free rein in society.
 This insight forms the basis of his plan.
 Posing as Italian neo-realist director Federico Fabrizi, he plots to bring the gold ashore as a scene in an avant-garde film.
 To give the picture legitimacy, he cons Powell to star in the film, which is blatantly titled The Gold of Cairo (a play on De Sica's 1954 film The Gold of Naples).
 Powell's agent, Harry, is wary of Fabrizi, but his vain client wants to do the film.
 Fabrizi casts Gina in the film and enlists the starstruck population of Sevalio, a tiny fishing village, to unload the shipment.
 But when the boat carrying the gold is delayed, Fabrizi must improvise scenes for his phony film to maintain the ruse.

 The ship finally arrives, and the townspeople unload the gold, but Okra double-crosses Vanucci and drives off with the loot.
 A slapstick car chase ensues and Okra, Vanucci and the police crash into each other.
 Vanucci, Tony, Gina, Okra and the villagers are accused of smuggling contraband.
 Vanucci's "film" is shown as evidence in court, where a film critic proclaims the disjointed footage a masterpiece.
-But Vanucci confesses his guilt, exonerating the villagers, but vows to escape prison again.
+Vanucci confesses his guilt, exonerating the villagers, but vows to escape prison again.
 He does so by impersonating the prison doctor again, but when he attempts to remove his fake beard, Vanucci discovers the beard is real and exclaims, "The wrong man has escaped!"